 Sec.
 1 The purpose of and the objectives of the Council are:

-To develop and carry out a resource conservation and development work plan for the eight-county area in and effort to improve economic, environmental & quality of life conditions.
+To develop and carry out a resource conservation and development work plan for the eight-county area in an effort to improve economic, environmental & quality of life conditions.

 To cooperate and assist in carrying out local and regional development plans of other organizations and agencies.